What is CMA Articleship?

-After successful completion of CMA articleship, a student learns all the skill sets, discipline and values required to work as a professional.
-He gains practical knowledge of how it is like out in the real world and is also able to determine what areas or department he might be more interested in and best suited for.
+After successful completion of CMA articleship, a student learns all the skill sets, discipline, and values required to work as a professional.
+He gains practical knowledge of what it is like out in the real world and is also able to determine what areas or departments he might be more interested in and best suited for.

-According to the ‘New Practical Training Scheme 2020’ provided by ICMAI, the time period for CMA articleship is to be strictly 3 years of training, which is then further divided, to create gaps, so as to allow students to give exams in the middle and not lose their flow of studying and examination.
-To understand this better, let’s first look at when a student is supposed to start his CMA articleship, what is the eligibility criteria?
+According to the ‘New Practical Training Scheme 2020’ provided by ICMAI, the time period or the CMA articleship duration is to be strictly 3 years of training, which is then further divided, to create gaps, so as to allow students to give exams in the middle and not lose their flow of studying and exams.
+To understand this better, let’s first look at when a student is supposed to start his CMA articleship, what are the eligibility criteria?

 Eligibility for CMA Articleship